drewlyton/swolmodoro-web/README.md

-  npm run setup # Run Remix postinstall scripts npm run db:up # Setup the database npm run db:migrate # Migrate the dev and test databases
+  npm run setup # Run Remix postinstall scripts npm run db:up # Setup the database npm run db:migrate # Migrate the dev and test databases npm run db:seed # (Optional) Seed the database with a default user
   ```

 - Validate the app has been set up properly (optional):